 Grad Planning Class

 - The Grad Planning class is a 4 credit course where students help plan events connected to graduation.
-Students can still add this course to their timetables by meeting with a counsellor, or speaking directly to Mrs. McMaster.
+Students can still add this course to their timetables by meeting with a counsellor, or speaking directly to Mrs. Renyard.
 All students are welcome to meetings!
-Currently the Grad Planning class meets on Fridays at lunch in room 311.
+Currently the Grad Planning class meets on Thursdays at lunch in the conference room.

-- The Graduation Recognition Ceremony will be held Monday, June 5, 2017 at 6:45 pm at the University of Victoria.
-Tickets will be on sale through the UVic box office starting in March.
+- The Graduation Recognition Ceremony will be held Monday, June 4, 2018 at 6:45 pm at the University of Victoria.
+Tickets will be on sale starting in March.
 For more details check the Grad Newsletters.
 Click here for the Esquimalt Grad Ticket Info 2017 guide.

 Grade 12 students are eligible to take part in the Graduation Recognition Ceremony if they are in a position to graduate*, have paid the Graduation Recognition Ceremony cost**, in good standing academically and and have attended the graduation information assemblies and rehearsals.